karthikknidhi/Get-Shortest-duration/README.md

 Install dependences -- // npm install

-Use the command  node time.js <originstring> < Destinationstrng>  to get the shortest duration //
+Use the command  node time.js <Origin-string> < Destination-string>  to get the shortest duration //